smurfedGitHubIO/Legazpi-Catholic-Cemetery-Search-App/README.md

 # Legazpi-Catholic-Cemetery-Search-App v2.0

-Simple search app that searches data based on the given input.
+Simple search app that searches data based on given input.

-Note: It only lists the top 10 closest searches on the list.
+> Note: It only lists the top 10 closest searches on the list.

 ### Installation